straydogstudio/film_roll/README.md

     - Swipe for mobile
     - Simple external link using classes/ids (For now [see Javascript below](#using-javascript))

+##A Note on Performance

+jQuery's animation tends to cause high cpu load.
+I have done quite a bit of work to address this issue.
+I have tried providing CSS transition support, and used a few jQuery animate alternatives (the latest being [transit.js](http://ricostacruz.com/jquery.transit/).)
+The current version, 1.9, prefers transit.js, and falls back to jQuery animate if transit is not present.
+Transit provides much better results.

+There is, however, one draw back.
+In all alternative solutions a click during an animation does not work correctly.
+E.g. if someone clicks next twice, the library is not able to properly detect the current position of the shuttle in mid animation.
+So things jump around.
+If this does not bother you try transit.js.
+If it does, stick with jQuery animate.

+Using a queue may be next.
+I do not like the thought of consecutive advances, but it is better than jerky movement.
+A complete rewrite is also another possibility.

+Please weigh in with an issue if you have suggestions / ideas.

 ##In The Works

 - Examples for: